Ten players to watch at the Women's World Cup

-Women's World Cup 2023: Who are the players to watch out for this summer?
+Women's World Cup 2023: Who are the players to watch out for?

 Last updated on .From the section Women's Football

-The 2023 Fifa Women's World Cup is just days away, as the best players from across the globe travel to Australia and New Zealand with their eyes on one prize.
+The 2023 Fifa Women's World Cup is under way with the best players from across the globe in Australia and New Zealand with their eyes on one prize.

 It promises to be the biggest Women's World Cup ever, with 32 teams taking part and record numbers of tickets sold.